Dear Loyal Safety Briefing blog followers,

 Life Changing Injuries

 Life changing injuries are those injuries that will change our life and impact our co-workers, families and friends.
 These injuries would be things such as broken bones, amputations, loss of vision, partial or full immobility of a limb.
 Injuries that will truly change your life and the lives of those of loved ones.
+Some of you have had life changing injuries or may know someone who has had a life changing injury.
+You know the pain, suffering and trauma that they cause.
+They disrupt just about every aspect of your life.

 Everyone I want you to tuck your thumb into the palm of your hand (Give them a minute).
 Now either put on or take off your safety glasses.
 Sure it can be done, but it sure isn't as easy as when you have a thumb to use.
 That is the way life changing injuries affect us.